keboola/connection-docs/extractors/communication/zendesk/index.md

 ### 13 -- Tickets-comments-attachments

-List of uploaded comment attachments
+List of uploaded comment attachments (available only when *Tickets with Comments* template is used).

 | Column | Description |
 | `id` [PK] | The integer representation of the unique identifier for the file |